sadiejay/email-generator/README.md

 ## My process
 - Built out basic HTML structure
 - Added rough logic with vanilla js
+  - JS logic is becoming a little easier for me.
+However, I can see where some for loops could be useful.
+    - my first iteration I'm creating p tags in HTML for each output variation, when I would like to let js add different nodes within a div tag by intaking the 3 possible parameters then running through all of the outputs and displaying within the screen.
+    - but I want to get it to work first then I'll go back and clean it up.
+    - Second interation I used `createElement` which reduces the amount of hard coding needed!
+- Next steps:
+  - Combine all of the functions in a big one?
+  - Figure out the reload situation
+    - react? 👀
+  - Add some design elements
 ### Built with

 - Semantic HTML5 markup